greim/hoxy/readme.markdown

 Getting Started
 ---------------

-To start hoxy, stand in the project dir and type:
+Clone this project.
+Then, stand in the project dir and type:

     node hoxy.js

+This will start the proxy server and will print an informative message.
 Make a note of the port hoxy is running on, and use this information to configure your browser's proxy settings.

 Meanwhile, in your text editor, open `resources/rules-db.txt` and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.

+As you're using hoxy, you may find it convenient to find a way to switch on and off your proxy settings at the click of a button, such as a browser add-on, however it's not required.

 System Requirements
 --------------------